 It is unacceptable that in some CMSA circles there has been rhetoric around not being a political organization and wanting to remain neutral.
 There is no neutral.
 By doing nothing, one passively endorses the status quo — and the status quo for BIPOC in America has been, and remains, horrible.Richard Betts, former master sommelier

 Such accusations have been lingering for a long time.
-Currently, less than 1% of all Master Sommeliers are black.
+Currently, fewer than 1% of all Master Sommeliers are black.

 Diversity has long been an issue for the Court of Master Sommeliers, which skews the same way as most of the wine industry: male, and white.
 The problem, it seems, may not merely be about demographics.Alder Yarrow, Vinography.